-These programs are usually designed for family audiences; however some of them, on occasion, may target specific audiences.
-To find out more about these programs please consult the Calendar of Events.
+Our programs are usually designed for family audiences; however some of them, on occasion, may target specific audiences.
+To see what programs are coming up, visit our Calendar of Events.

 These programs are usually on-site programs designed to engage community audiences in activities or presentations that highlight the resources of the Reserve.
 Activities in the past have included nature photography, blacklighting for bugs, castnetting, kayacking, boat tours, field trips, etc.

 These presentations are made at a variety of venues throughout the community.
 Local experts on a variety of subjects often make presentations on coastal resources they study such as birds, fish, etc. Subject matter of these presentations is usually family-friendly but may be more suited to older students and adults.